chrisduerr/alacritty/README.md

 To work properly on Windows, Alacritty requires winpty to emulate UNIX's PTY API.
-The agent is a single binary (`winpty-agent.exe`) which **must** be in the same directory as the Alacritty executable and is available through the [GitHub releases page](https://github.com/jwilm/alacritty/releases).
+The agent is a single binary (`winpty-agent.exe`) which **must** be in the same directory as the Alacritty executable and is also available through the [GitHub releases page](https://github.com/jwilm/alacritty/releases).

 ## Configuration